iwritecodeok/mb-fe/README.md

 - Calculator
   - [x] Build functional Calculator.
+  - [x] Receive data from back-end.
   - [ ] Send Input and output to back-end.

 - History
-  - [ ] Add a list of the last 10 calculations.
+  - [x] Add a list of the last 10 calculations.
   - [ ] List should only display the last 10!!

 - Notification System